dpi-tta-lessons/vs-code-basics/content.md

 - Press <code>⌘ + F</code> (or <code>Ctrl + F</code>) to search in the **current file**
 - Press <code>⌘ + Shift + F</code> (or <code>Ctrl + Shift + F</code>) to search **across your whole project**

+Press `Enter` to cycle through each occurence or `Shift + Enter` to cycle backwards.

 You can also use **Replace (`⌘ + option + F`)** to update text across files.
 Press `Enter` to replace and/or `⌘ + Enter` to replace all occurences.

 <video src="assets/find-and-replace.mp4" autoplay loop muted playsinline></video>